fasrc/helmod/doc/HOWTO.md

 `RELEASE` is used to track the build under the fasrcsw system and should be of the form `fasrc##` where `##` is a two-digit number.
 If this is the first fasrcsw-style build, use `fasrc01`; otherwise increment the fasrc number used in the previous spec file for the app.

-A major purpose of fasrcsw is to manage entire software environments for multiple compiler and MPI implementations.
+Regarding `TYPE`, a major purpose of fasrcsw is to manage entire software environments for multiple compiler and MPI implementations.
-Apps are therefore categorized by their dependencies:
+Apps are therefore categorized by their *dependencies* (see [this FAQ item](FAQ.md#why-is-a-compiler-a-core-app-and-not-a-comp-app-why-is-an-mpi-implementation-a-comp-app-and-not-an-mpi-app) more about this non-intuitive convention):

 * A *Core* app is one that does not depend on a compiler or MPI implementation.
 The compilers themselves, and their dependencies, are core apps, but that's about it.
 * A *Comp* app is one that depends upon compiler but not MPI implementation.
 The MPI apps themselves are *Comp* apps, as are almost all general, non-mpi-enabled apps.
 * A *MPI* app is one that depends upon MPI implementation, and therefore upon compiler, too.

-`TYPE` is therefore used to set the type of app you're building.
-It should be the string `Core`, `Comp`, or `MPI`.
+Thefore, set `TYPE` to the string `Core`, `Comp`, or `MPI`.

 The `amhello` example can be used to test all types.
 E.g. for to test the simple *Core* case: `NAME=amhello ; VERSION=1.0 ; RELEASE=fasrc01 ; TYPE=Core`.